Laboratories

 The Head of the Laboratory L-2:

-Jerzy Morgiel PhD DSc
+Prof. Jerzy Morgiel PhD DSc Eng.

-phone: (0-12) 295 28 53
+Phone: +48 12 295 28 53

 e-mail: Adres poczty elektronicznej jest chroniony przed robotami spamującymi.
 W przeglądarce musi być włączona obsługa JavaScript, żeby go zobaczyć.